sklarow/dividends-report-tool/README.md

 ## ⚠️ Disclaimer

 **Disclaimer:** This is an independent project made by [Allan Sklarow](https://linkedin.com/in/sklarow) and is not affiliated with or endorsed by Trading 212.
 Your files remain private: all processing is done locally in your browser, and no data is saved or transmitted.
+The initial sample data loaded does not reflect real investment data.
 [View the source code on GitHub](https://github.com/sklarow/dividends-report-tool)

 ---